#

 The FASRC Cannon compute cluster is a large-scale HPC (high performance computing) cluster supporting scientific modeling and simulation for thousands of Harvard researchers.
 Assembled with the support of the Faculty of Arts and Sciences, but since branching out to serve many Harvard units, it occupies more than 10,000 square feet with hundreds of racks spanning three data centers separated by 100 miles.
 The primary compute is housed in MGHPCC, our green (LEED Platinum) data center in Holyoke, MA.
 Other systems, including storage, login, virtual machines, and specialty compute, are housed in our Boston and Cambridge facilities.

-CPU Compute: The core of the new Cannon cluster ("Cannon actual") is comprised of 670 Lenovo SD650 NeXtScale servers, part of their new liquid-cooled Neptune line.
-Each chassis unit contains two nodes, each containing two Intel 8268 "Cascade Lake" processors and 192GB RAM per node.
-The nodes are interconnected by HDR 100 Gbps Infiniband (IB) in a single Fat Tree with a 200 Gbps IB core.
+CPU Compute: The core of the Cannon cluster ("Cannon actual") is comprised of Lenovo SD650 NeXtScale servers, part of their new liquid-cooled Neptune line.
+Each chassis unit contains two nodes, each containing two Intel "Cascade Lake" or Sapphire Lake" processors.
+The nodes are interconnected by HDR and NDR fabric in a single Fat Tree with a 400 Gbps IB core.
 The liquid cooling allows for efficient heat extraction while running higher clock speeds.
 Each Cannon node is several times faster than any previous Odyssey cluster node.

 Storage: FASRC now maintains over 60 PB of storage, and this keeps growing.
 Robust home directories are housed on enterprise-grade Isilon storage, while faster Lustre filesystems serve more performance-driven needs such as scratch and research shares.
 Our middle tier laboratory storage uses a mix of Lustre, CEPH, and NFS filesystems.
 See our Data Storage page for more details.